How do experts think about crypto? 3 investors weigh in

 Cryptocurrencies are becoming more mainstream every day with more celebrities touting it, networks advertising it, retailers accepting it and fintechs offering it.

 It’s no surprise many people have made investments in the craze already.
 For those on the sidelines, the curiosity is palpable.
-70% of Americans admitted they’ve invested in crypto or plan to in the future, in a survey conducted by Ally.
+70% of those surveyed by Ally Invest admitted they’ve invested in crypto or plan to in the future.

 At the same time, the risk associated with investing in crypto isn’t lost on many.
 More than the majority of those invested and those not invested believe it’s a risky investment.
 Outside of the risk of losing all their money, many cited the significant amount of volatility and even the security of the asset class as reasons investing could be risky.
 I completely sympathize with those concerns.

 Crypto remains both new and speculative at this point in time, which means it carries high levels of risk.
 But just like with any investing you do, understanding and mitigating risks are a key part of the process.
 There are less direct ways to invest in crypto, which could help to moderate some, but not all, of the risks.

 Below are examples of ways to get exposure to crypto without buying coins directly:

 Crypto ecosystem: You could invest in companies that are building the infrastructure and technology that supports crypto.
 There are semiconductor companies and software companies that are playing big roles in the development of this innovative technology.
 Additionally, companies that are responsible for the brass tacks of crypto — or crypto mining — are another way to gain exposure to crypto without buying coins.